oxsecurity/megalinter/docs/descriptors/css_stylelint.md

     --quiet, -q

-      Only register violations for rules with an "error"-level severity (ignore "warning"-level).
+      Only register problems for rules with an "error"-level severity (ignore "warning"-level).

     --color